R M Cullen

 MD MSc MFM BA DipStats DipProfEthics

-My turn of the century interest in cloning has become a dual interest in genome topology and human hybrids.
+My turn of the century interest in cloning has become an interest in genome topology.
 Genome topology is grounded in the idea that only those genes on the service of the genome-histone complex are available for transcription.
 Accordingly the mechanisms which control genome topology are a primary level of gene regulation - they determine which genes are available for transcription, where, when, and for how long.
 The factors which mediate geneome topology are called epenes.

 My new interest is vaki ® puzzles, www.vakipuzzles.com